Tunoc/sem4python_notebooks/Week8/exercise/README.md

     c) `/api/employee/add`
     d) `/api/employee/delete`
     e) `/api/employee/update`
-4)  Test endpoints i Postman eller lignende.
+4)  Test endpoints in Postman.
 5)	Test the class from the .py file in CLI.

 ### Made by: